 I have been receiving a lot of emails recently about what printers I suggest.
 My favorite has always been Epson's and I have 7 Epson's in my studio.
 Why so many?
-Because they all have different reasons I use them.
+Because I use them in different ways

 Well of course I have my largest and favorite is the Epson 7890.
 Beautiful machine and once you figure out the quirks with printing alternative surfaces it is smooth sailing, a pleasure to watch as it prints and even better are the results.
 This printer prints 24" wide and is around 225 pounds on the palette when it is delivered, so this or the larger printers take some room and you will need help setting them up.